Developmental Plasticity-inspired Adaptive Pruning for Deep Spiking and Artificial Neural Networks: Developmental Plasticity-inspired Adaptive Pruning Algorithm

-For the reliability of pruning, we protected neurons or synapses with positive decay value by extra increasing by constant $C$ ($C=5$ in convolutional layers, $C=2$ in fully connected layers).
-During the whole learning process, the survival function $F_{BCM}$ and $F_{D}$ are updated as the decay rate $\eta$:
+For the reliability of pruning, we protected the synapses with positive $\delta_{BCM}^{e}$ by extra increasing by constant $C$ ($C=5$ in convolutional layers, $C=2$ in fully connected layers).
+During the whole learning process, the survival function $F_{BCM}$ are updated as the decay rate $\eta$: